trifork/deltazip-erlang/doc/DeltaZip.md

     }

-The "Chunked Middle" compression method:
+#### The "Chunked Middle" compression method:

+The old and new version have a common prefix and a common suffix.
+The middle of the old version is chunk-encoded relative to the middle of the new version.

+Representation:

     chunked-middle-chapter-data ::= prefix-length suffix-length chunked-chapter-data
     prefix-length ::= varlen_int